PGA Tour 2K25

 PGA Tour 2K25 is a sports video game developed by HB Studios and published by 2K for Microsoft Windows, PlayStation 5 and Xbox Series X/S. It is the sixth installment of the PGA Tour 2K series.
-On November 19, 2025, 2K announced that the game will be available on Nintendo Switch 2 on February 6, 2026.
+It was released on Nintendo Switch 2 on February 6, 2026.

 Reception

 PGA Tour 2K25 received "generally favorable" reviews, according to review aggregator Metacritic.
-Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 83% of critics.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 81% of critics.

+The Academy of Interactive Arts & Sciences nominated PGA Tour 2K25 for "Sports Game of the Year" at the 29th Annual D.I.C.E.
+Awards.